anphetamina/CoText/README.md

 ### Toolchain
 CMake > 3.14 and a working version of Qt5 is required.
-You will also need the QtMysql library on your system.
+You will also need the QtMysql driver library on your system.

 ## Other Information